Adukwei Hesse: Honours

 For his services to the Ghana Medical Association, the medical profession and the Ghana at large; he was made a Fellow of the Ghana Medical Association, the highest award of the association.

 Personal life

 He is married to Dr. Afua Adwo Jectey Hesse; a surgeon and a gender advocate and they have four children.
 She was formerly the chief executive officer of the Korle-Bu Teaching Hospital.
 Some of Adukwei's interests include music.
-He played viola for the Achimota School Ochestra.
+He played viola for the Achimota School Orchestra.
 He was also a member of the Aggrey Memorial Chapel Choir at Achimota School, and the Accra Ridge Church Choir.